def-codes/the-better-thing/src/amd-loader/README.md

 ## Motivation

 Module loading is central to MELD.
-Existing loaders that implement the AMD spec (or some subset of it) do not provide sufficient flexibility for a numver of
+Existing loaders that implement the AMD spec (or some subset of it) do not provide sufficient flexibility for a number of
 purposes:

 - dynamically determining dependency tree